StratosphereStudios/777/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Bug Report
-PEOPLE WHO REPORT: Please complete the entire entry.
+Please complete the entire entry.
 Scroll to the bottom and be sure you fill all the required information, otherwise this report will be closed.

-**Describe the bug**
+**Bug Description**
 Replace this line and describe the bug here.
 Please be CLEAR AND CONCISE.